Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

 Pictured Rocks Kayaking

-Pictured Rocks Kayaking is the only outfitter in the area that launches kayakers from a boat rather than from shore — their 56-foot passenger vessel takes you past the less-interesting section near Munising and drops you directly at the best cliff formations, meaning more time paddling the good stuff and less time working your way out there.
-The boat stays with your group the entire time, providing bathroom access and safety backup.
-No prior kayak experience required.
-Children 5 and up are welcome.
-This boat-assisted format is also the most accessible option for seniors, families with young kids, and anyone with limited paddling endurance.
+The only outfitter in the area that launches kayakers from a boat rather than from shore — their passenger vessel takes you past the less-interesting section near Munising and drops you directly at the best cliff formations.
+The boat stays with your group throughout, providing a bathroom and safety backup.
+No prior experience required; children 5 and up are welcome.
+Three tour options for 2026:

 Uncle Ducky Paddlers Village / Paddling Michigan

-Uncle Ducky Paddlers Village / Paddling Michigan offers guided kayak tours as well as all-inclusive overnight packages — yurts, tipis, safari tents, and sleeping cabins at their Au Train Beach Campground, with the Duck Pond Eatery and Beer Garden on site.
-If you want to make Pictured Rocks kayaking the centerpiece of a full UP trip rather than a day excursion, their packages are worth a look.
+Guided kayak tours plus all-inclusive overnight packages — yurts, tipis, safari tents, and sleeping cabins at their Au Train Beach Campground, with the Duck Pond Eatery and Beer Garden on site.
+The best choice if you want to make Pictured Rocks kayaking the centerpiece of a multi-day UP trip rather than a single-day excursion.
+Dry bags provided.
+Book the lodging packages early — they fill up.

 Yooper Yachts